csreyes/jaunt/docs/CONTRIBUTING.md

     *   95f4a52 2015-01-24 | Merge pull request #27 (upstream/master)
     ```

-1. We'll be rebasing to this point - think of it as the base under a stack of commits you'll be squishing together.
+1. We'll be rebasing to this point - think of it as the base under a stack of commits you'll be squashing together.
 To do this, use:

     ```bash
     git rebase -i `hash of (upstream/master)`